deletedcu/angular-demo/projects/project-01-components/README.md

 ### Instructions:

+>**Note:** You will get some hints on the styling later.
+Just try to get everything on the page first.

 1) Generate a new `ng` app called `imperial-starfleet`.

 2) Create a component called `death-square`.
 This component should be a square with a gray background.
 Add one instance of this component to our root component.